openstack-archive/tripleo-incubator/tripleo-cloud/README.md

 Currently found here:

-* tripleo-cd-admins: A list (ircname + human name) of people permitted root access to the tripleo cloud.
+* tripleo-cd-admins: A list (ircname,email,human name,comment) of people
+  permitted root access to the tripleo cloud.
+This is used for recording details and for automatically creating admin user accounts.

 * tripleo-cd-ssh-keys: The ssh keys for people in tripleo-cd-admins.